SaskiaVdZ/SaskiaVdZ/README.md

 🌱 Currently I'm learning more React at Udemy, studying Flutter at The App brewery and looking forward to dive into Data Visualisation D3.js at the New York University, shortly.

-•  An experienced design professional with more than 20 years of teaching and mentoring experience.
+•  I'm an experienced design professional with more than 20 years of teaching and mentoring experience.

 •  A life-long learner, always hungry to study and learn more.